 The new model operates as a three-tiered approach; Tier 1 being high-quality classroom programmes.
 Tiers 2 and 3 offer more intensive teaching expertise as a safety net to support children not making progress as expected.

-TKRS has offered Tier 2 small group teaching for two Early Literacy Support groups, for children who were not progressing in their literacy learning after their first two terms at school.
+Maryjane’s school has offered Tier 2 small group teaching for two Early Literacy Support groups, for children not progressing in their literacy learning after their first two terms at school.

 Melissa says all children’s reading levels, alphabet, spelling, general writing, skills and confidence improved with Tier 2 and Tier 3 intervention.

-For Maryjane, Reading Recovery has seen her make excellent progress in reading, letter knowledge, spelling and writing skills - and dramatically improve her comprehension, says Melissa.
+For Maryjane, Reading Recovery has seen her make excellent progress in reading, letter knowledge, spelling and writing skills - and has dramatically improved her comprehension, says Melissa.

 “And she transfers this [learning] into the classroom.”